 DEA encourages communities nationwide to Go Red for Red Ribbon

-In recognition of Red Ribbon Week, DEA partnered with Google to develop an interactive way to explore the life of Special Agent Camarena through the lens of Google Earth.
-Starting October 22, you can visit http://g.co/redribbonweek to see key places and images from where Special Agent Camarena lived and worked.
+In recognition of Red Ribbon Week last year, DEA partnered with Google to develop an interactive way to explore the life of Special Agent Camarena through the lens of Google Earth.
+Visit http://g.co/redribbonweek to see key places and images where Special Agent Camarena lived and worked.

 For more ideas and information on Red Ribbon, visit www.dea.gov/redribbon.